storesafe/cordova-sqlite-storage/README.md

 - Blob type is currently not supported and known to be broken on multiple platforms.
 - UNICODE `\u0000` (same as `\0`) character not working in Windows (8.1) or WP(7/8) versions
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
+- iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access

 ## Limited support (testing needed)